Thank you for contacting

 Understanding Federal–State Tax Connections and State Tax Implications During a Federal Shutdown

-The state tax implications during a federal shutdown are significant because many states rely on federal adjusted gross income (AGI) as a source of revenue.
-When a federal government shutdown occurs, the Internal Revenue Service reduces its operations and delays processing tax refunds, which directly affects both taxpayers and state agencies.
-These delays complicate tax filings, disrupt taxpayer services, and force some taxpayers to request a payment plan to manage cash flow.
-States continue operating, but their conformity with federal guidance suffers until funding resumes after a continuing resolution or full appropriations.
+The state tax implications during a federal shutdown are significant because many states rely on federal adjusted gross income (AGI) as a starting point for their own tax calculations.
+When a federal government shutdown occurs, the Internal Revenue Service reduces its operations, which can affect the timely processing of certain tax refunds and slow the flow of federal guidance that states depend on.
+These disruptions complicate tax filings and force some taxpayers to request a payment plan to manage cash flow.

-During shutdowns, federal agencies scale back, and furloughed employees lose access to regular support for tax season and filing season.
-Professionals advising on tax returns must adjust their strategies when federal government services, such as benefit verification and direct deposit for tax refunds, slow down.
+States continue operating, but their conformity with federal guidance can suffer until funding resumes after a continuing resolution or full appropriations.
+During shutdowns, furloughed employees lose access to regular support for filing season, and professionals advising on tax returns must adjust their strategies accordingly.
 These disruptions create ripple effects that extend beyond taxes, affecting government contractors, essential services, and mandatory spending programs like Medicare and Medicaid.
 Until the shutdown ends and normal operations return, both taxpayers and professionals face uncertainty in state tax alignment with the federal government.

 IRS Operations During a Government Shutdown